paramjouthsaiGokul/weather-forecast-app/README.md

 **A modern, real-time, location-based weather forecast app** that blends simplicity, functionality, and design — crafted with precision using **HTML**, **CSS**, and **JavaScript**, powered by the **OpenWeatherMap API**.

+---

+## 🤝 Credits & Acknowledgements

+This project was built as part of my hands-on learning journey.
+A huge thanks to **ChatGPT by OpenAI** for guiding me step-by-step in building, debugging, and styling this project.

+> From concept to deployment — it was like coding with a mentor! 💡
+> Built with ❤️ and guidance from ChatGPT.

 ## 🚀 Live Preview
 https://gokul-weather-app.netlify.app/